zukunft/zukunft.com/docs/llm/pending.md

 3. src/test/resources/unit/user/list.csv drops row 13 (::1) — that's a local test-environment artifact (a guest user created by an HTTP request), not a consequence of this change.
 It probably shouldn't ride along in this commit.
 4. Limit before sort — load_values_similar() reads with value_list::read_limit(), but the impact sort happens in the renderer (list_most_relevant).
 With more matches than the limit, the highest-impact similar values can be cut before sorting.
 Same pattern as word/source::load_values_related, so consistent — just noting it.
 5. Minor: value::api_json_array applies filter_readable_by after the is_empty() check, so a list that filters down to nothing still emits an empty values array. sql()'s docblock still lacks @param lines for $union / $num_id (pre-existing).
+6. Run noise to restore. change_log_list_word_1.json / _word_name.json drifted again (ids 7005 → 7084 — the per-import change-log counter), and ui_config.json carries its timestamp line.
+Neither belongs to this change.
+7. The id shift is +4 and clean.
+88 base components moved (92 changed lines in component/list.csv) and every later component link with them (~1280 lines).
+No *_ID const above 92 pins a seeded component, so nothing is silently mis-pinned — but it belongs in the commit body, per the seed-id rule.
+8. Two new entries in code_object_name_exceptions.md, one avoidable. $msk_terms is a legitimate second view in one scope; $lst for a term_view_list is not — the class's suggested name is $lnk_lst and it's used in test_views::view_with_terms() and the new term_view_tests block, both mine.
+A rename keeps the list flat.
+9. Minor, pre-existing.
+On view_add the tab box shows an empty Changes tab — change_log_table_pure() emits the header row for zero rows, so the tab is never dropped.
+Same behaviour as the formula-link page noted earlier; not introduced here.
+10. Mixed content.
+The tree also holds the earlier system_views_read_tests lines (the 𝑒 snapshot and the view-default snapshot), so one commit carries two concerns; acceptable, but the message below names only the feature.

 ## workflows